Refund of VAT to foreign businesses established outside the EU

 - The buyer is a business that sells construction services or rents out workforce as leased employees more than on a temporary basis.

 Reverse charge scheme should be applied to the supply if a Finnish or a foreign business sells construction services to a foreign business, which in the course of its normal activities also is a seller of construction services more than on a temporary basis.
-If the foreign buyer does not have a fixed establishment for VAT purposes in Finland and has not voluntarily registered for VAT in Finland, it is required that the foreign buyer registers for VAT as notification duty concerning construction services, and starts submitting VAT returns to the Finnish Tax Administration.
-In this case, the returns should only contain information relevant to the construction services being rendered.
-To reclaim the input VAT on other purchases made in Finland, the foreign buyer may submit an application for VAT refund on the condition that the general requirements for such refunds are met.
+If the foreign buyer does not have a fixed establishment for VAT purposes in Finland and has not voluntarily requested VAT taxpayer status here, it is required that the foreign buyer registers for VAT liable, and starts filing VAT returns to the Finnish Tax Administration.
+VAT returns should contain information concerning all the business conducted in Finland.
+Input VAT is refunded on the basis of VAT returns, in the same way as for the Finnish businesses.

 For more information (in Finnish and in Swedish), see our guidance 'Reverse VAT liability in the construction sector'.

 The reverse charge is applied to the operations of the scrap metal sales sector; it should be applied whenever both of the following conditions are met:

 - The buyer is a business registered for VAT;

 - The goods sold are listed under the CN nomenclature, classified by the VAT Act as being scrap metal within the meaning of the customs tariff.